1.3.1 Latest estimates of smoking prevalence in Australia

 1.3.2 Historical trends in smoking prevalence in Australia

-Table 1.3.
-3 shows the proportion of smokers in the population aged 18 and over from 1980 to 1998.
+Table 1.3.3 shows the proportion of smokers in the population aged 18 and over from 1980 to 1998.
 Taking into account the ageing of the population and other demographic trends over that period by standardising this data to the 2001 population structure, the prevalence of smoking declined for both sexes over this period, the most dramatic drop occurring among males between 1983 and 1986, when prevalence decreased relatively by 15%.
 The differential in smoking rates between the sexes also continued to close (while remaining statistically significant across the years to 1998), largely due to greater numbers of men quitting smoking during the mid-to-late 1980s.
 However, the overall rate of decline seen during the 1980s did not continue into the 1990s, where the prevalence of smoking levelled at about 27%.

-Hill and colleagues have suggested that the pattern of decline in smoking prevalence correlates with the level of tobacco control activities occurring at the time.11 , 12 The drop in male smoking rates seen in the early 1980s coincided with a period of new, well-funded media-led Quit campaigns11 and an upsurge in debate about tobacco control issues in the media, fuelled by the outspoken campaigning of groups such as the Australian Council on Smoking and Health and Action on Smoking and Health, and the widely publicised activities of the fringe groups MOP UP and BUGA UP. i Conversely, the steady prevalence rates in both sexes seen during the 1990s correspond with a lull in legislative activity concerning tobacco advertising and smoking restrictions, and also with a sharp reduction in per capita expenditure on public education campaigns.11
+Hill and colleagues have suggested that the pattern of decline in smoking prevalence correlates with the level of tobacco control activities occurring at the time.11,12 The drop in male smoking rates seen in the early 1980s coincided with a period of new, well-funded media-led Quit campaigns11 and an upsurge in debate about tobacco control issues in the media, fuelled by the outspoken campaigning of groups such as the Australian Council on Smoking and Health and Action on Smoking and Health, and the widely publicised activities of the fringe groups MOP UP and BUGA UP.i Conversely, the steady prevalence rates in both sexes seen during the 1990s correspond with a lull in legislative activity concerning tobacco advertising and smoking restrictions, and also with a sharp reduction in per capita expenditure on public education campaigns.11

-The subsequent downturn in smoking prevalence seen by the end of the 1990s—see Figure 1.3.1—may be attributable to the combined effects of increased tobacco taxes,13 additional smokefree legislation, and the National Tobacco Campaign, a mass-media led program aimed at encouraging cessation, which was launched in June 199714 and ran over several subsequent years.15 , 16 (See also Chapter 10.)
+The subsequent downturn in smoking prevalence seen by the end of the 1990s—see Figure 1.3.1—may be attributable to the combined effects of increased tobacco taxes,13 additional smokefree legislation, and the National Tobacco Campaign, a mass-media led program aimed at encouraging cessation, which was launched in June 199714 and ran over several subsequent years.15,16 (See also Chapter 10.)
 Throughout the 2010s, further declines in smoking prevalence occurred in the wake of large tobacco excise increases, plain packaging, and increasingly comprehensive smoking bans (see Figure A1.6 and Section 15.7).

-Data from the ABS show that in 2001, the proportion of adults who were daily smokers was 22.3%.17 In 2022, the daily smoking rate among Australian adults had more than halved and was 10.6%—see Figure 1.3.2.
-2
+Data from the ABS show that in 2001, the proportion of adults who smoked daily was 22.3%.19 In 2022, the daily smoking rate among Australian adults had more than halved and was 10.6%—see Figure 1.3.2.2

 Another long-running source of information about the prevalence of smoking is the Single Source Survey established in 1974 by the Roy Morgan Research Company.
 Door-to-door interviews conducted each week throughout Australia generate data from over 50,000 survey respondents each year.